facebook/react-native/blog/2017-08-28-react-native-monthly-3.md

 ### Callstack

 - Recently open sourced [`react-native-material-palette`](https://github.com/callstack-io/react-native-material-palette).
 It extracts prominent colors from images to help you create visually engaging apps.
-At the moment it only supports Android.
+It's Android only at the moment, but we are looking into adding support for iOS in the future.
 - We are working on a zero-runtime css in js library.
 It's still in [early stage](https://twitter.com/_zamotany/status/901408316169048064), but results look promising so far.
 - We have landed HMR support into [`haul`](https://github.com/callstack-io/haul) and a bunch of other, cool stuff!
 Check out latest releases.
 - Conference is coming!
 Next month is all about React Native and Poland!
 Make sure to grab last tickets available [here](https://react-native.eu/)